Cycling Clothing Buyers Guide + Video

 While we're on the subject of feet, cycling shoes are super important.
 Although it's totally possible to ride a bike in trainers if you're commuting a short distance, we'd always recommend cycling shoes with cleats for longer journeys.
 These specially designed shoes allow for a cleat (or clip) on the sole that clips into specially designed pedals (which you'll need to fit to your bike - check out our guide).

 This means you can not only push the pedals but also pull, increasing efficiency and allowing you to cycle further by using more muscles in your leg.
-The other benefit to cleats is that your feet won't slip off the pedals, ideal if it's a particularly wet ride or the mud is flying up!
+The other benefit to cleats is that your feet won't slip off the pedals, ideal if it's a particularly wet ride.

-As we all know, a helmet is a must!
-And, here at Halfords, we have a wide selection of helmets for every type of rider.
+Your helmet is the key to safe journeys.
+Here at Halfords, we have a wide selection of helmets for every type of rider.
 Whether it’s something aero for roadies, a stylish number for your daily commute, or a trail-ready mountain bike helmet, you’ll find the perfect option to help keep you safe out on a ride.
 If you need some expert advice before choosing your new helmet, head over to our Bike Helmet Buying Guide.

-MIPs (Multi-Directional Impact Protection System) is at the forefront of safety technology.
-By adding an extra low-friction layer into a helmet’s shell, MIPs helps to reduce the rotational forces exerted to the head during an accident.
-Going above and beyond current European safety standards, helmets with MIPs technology are a worthwhile investment and you can find a wide range over at Halfords.com.
+MIPs (Multi-Directional Impact Protection System) is another innovative helmet safety system.
+Adding an extra low-friction layer into a helmet’s shell helps to reduce the rotational forces exerted to the head during an accident, making helmets with MIPs technology a worthwhile investment.

-Now that you know what the common pieces of cycling clothing are, let’s look at the key features shared by some of this kit and why it makes a difference to your cycling experience.
+Now that you know what the common pieces of cycling clothing are, these are the key features to look out for and why it makes a difference to your cycling experience.

 Waterproofing

 Staying dry is key to a comfortable ride.
-Waterproof clothing means that all the seams will have a special tape stuck to them to stop water from getting in, and all the fabric will have a water replant coating applied.
-You can see just how good a waterproof jacket is by lookout out for the 'Hydrostatic Head', which is a measurement given to how much water it takes to get through - the higher, the better!
+Waterproof clothing will have a special tape on the seams to stop water from getting in, and the fabric will have a water replant coating applied too.

 Windproofing

-Cycling in winter can be tough enough if there's already a wind-chill factor when you're stationary, so imagine cycling into an icy breeze at 15-20mph.
-As with waterproofing, windproofing involves applying a special coating or layer to the fabric to keep the breeze out.
+Riding in winter can be tough enough if there's already a wind-chill factor when you're stationary, so imagine cycling into an icy breeze at 15-20mph.
+As with waterproofing, wind proofing involves applying a special coating or layer to the fabric to keep the breeze out.

 Wicking

-This is when a fabric is designed to be especially breathable, allowing sweat and moisture to be draw away from the body, ensuring you stay warm.
-These fabrics are clever enough to be able to keep heat in when required too, ensuring that you will stay comfortable regardless of the conditions
+This is when a fabric is designed to be especially breathable, allowing sweat and moisture to be drawn away from the body to ensure you stay warm.
+These fabrics are clever enough to be able to keep heat in when required too, keeping you comfortable regardless of the conditions.

 The best cycling clothing brands